 I can still support you as your Doula.
 I help you plan it, make suggestions that might improve your experience, help you understand the process, talk through any worries ahead of time.
 On the day I can come with you and help settle you into hospital, some care providers will allow me into theatre if that’s what you want, if not I can wait and help make you comfortable afterwards, supporting you both in those precious first few hours of family life.
 As part of supporting planned caesareans I also offer additional postnatal hours.

 What areas of Sydney do you cover?

 I live on the North Shore and cover up to an hour from there, which is pretty much all of Sydney!!
-If you’re unsure whether you’re in my area than please just ask, if you’re not then I can always suggest someone wonderful closer to you.
+If you’re unsure whether you’re in my area then please just ask, if you’re not then I can always suggest someone wonderful closer to you.